doxxedd/KP3s_Klipper/README.md

 10) Place/update printer.cfg in the confugration section where moonraker.cfg exists
 11) Click restart firmware on the main page
 12) Calibrate esteps https://youtu.be/T-knWbh1Gg8?t=551.
 Extrude filament with the nozzle at printing temperature.
 Do not cold extrude like in the video.
 Just follow his calculations
+13) Only do steps 14 and 15 if you have bltouch
-13) Home all axis, and in console run "probe_caliberate".
+14) Home all axis, and in console run "probe_caliberate".
 Place a piece of paper under the nozzle and adjust the Z until there is slight friction when you move the paper.
 Save, restart
-14) Home all axis, and do a bedmesh (in Fluidd, go into tools tab and hit calibrate, after its done, save, restart firmware)
+15) Home all axis, and do a bedmesh (in Fluidd, go into tools tab and hit calibrate, after its done, save, restart firmware)
+16) Do step 17-18 if you do not have bltouch
+17) type "bed_adjust_screws" in console
+18) Place a piece of paper under the nozzle and adjust the Z until there is slight friction when you move the paper.
+Save, restart
-15) All done!
+19) All done!
 Happy printing